How To Buy A Car In Dubai

-As with most countries there are no end of insurers to choose from!
+As with most countries, there is no end of insurers to choose from.
 You will most likely be guided on price or personal recommendation – but remember to check who will be covered by the policy to drive the vehicle as sometimes female spouses are not included.

-Also ensure that there is coverage included for ‘blood money’ that is paid to a victim’s family if you accidentally kill someone on the road – and in our opinion, because of the terrible state of driving in the UAE you should go for fully comp with personal accident insurance included.
+Also, ensure that there is a coverage included for ‘blood money’ that is paid to a victim’s family if you accidentally kill someone on the road.
+Because of the terrible state of driving in the UAE, you might want to go for full compensation with personal accident insurance included.

 With insurance in place you can register the car.
 This has to be done every year, and for every month you’re late with re-registration beyond a one month grace period, you will be fined.

-If you’re buying a new car your dealer should help with registration, also many of the second hand dealerships will assist you too.
-But if you’re buying direct from a vendor here’s what you need to know.
+If you’re buying a new car your dealer should help with registration, also many of the second-hand dealerships will assist you too.
+But if you’re buying directly from a vendor here’s what you need to know.

 You will need to take with you your valid insurance certificate, registration card, purchase agreement and vehicle transfer documents if applicable.
 You will need to pay for the registration in cash, but before you do so, any outstanding traffic fines against the vehicle will be detailed and you’ll have to pay them.